Enter

 A Stardom account is required to enter.

-Choral Contest
+Countpro Choral Contest

 Choirs are a beautiful discipline of the Eisteddfod.
 A choir is defined as a musical ensemble of singers and the Choral music, in turn, is the music written specifically for such an ensemble to perform.
 Choirs may perform music from the classical music repertoire, which spans from the medieval era to the present, or popular music repertoire.

-The Royal South Street Society Ballarat Eisteddfod’s Choral Contest offers a unique chance for personal growth and improvement.
+The Royal South Street Society Ballarat Eisteddfod’s Countpro Choral Contest offers a unique chance for personal growth and improvement.
 Our eisteddfod platform is a transformative journey where performers can take to a stage, refine their skills, boost their confidence, and unlock a love for the performing arts.

 Sections include Junior Novice & Critique Only Primary School, Rural Primary School, Primary School and Secondary School choirs and Open Age.
 Sections within the competition include show and performance choirs, small choral groups, acappella, community choirs, gospel.